 Health care professionals (specifically, organizational leaders and human resource development professionals within the health care industry) who graduate from our program can claim that they graduated from a program that aligns with National Center Healthcare Leadership (NCHL) standards.
-Silver Lake College’s Leadership and Organizational Development program serves health care professionals and is among the very first graduate programs to align with the NCHL standards.
+Silver Lake College of the Holy Family’s Leadership and Organizational Development program serves health care professionals and is among the very first graduate programs to align with the NCHL standards.

 The courses in the Leadership and Organizational Development program are taught by instructors who are proven professionals in their field and committed to excellence in all facets of learning and serving our adult student population.
 The practical experience of our faculty and their working knowledge of the learning process engages students in sharing their experiences and is just one of the many strengths of our program.
 Our faculty are proven professionals and are absolutely committed to seeing our students succeed, from class to class, and ultimately in their careers and personal lives.
 Our faculty model and apply the values of a Franciscan institution of higher education, and they instill these same values in our students.

-Silver Lake College has provided me with a comfortable learning environment, great professors and a college that puts my needs for success as a No. 1 goal.
-I also received my bachelor’s degree from Silver Lake, and when it came time to select a college for my master’s degree, I researched other colleges, but my choice was to return to Silver Lake.
-I chose Silver Lake because the other colleges didn’t seem to fit my personal needs and educational goals.
-Receiving my degrees from Silver Lake also has provided me with professional opportunities and goals that I could not have obtained without my educational experience at this wonderful learning institution.
+Silver Lake College of the Holy Family has provided me with a comfortable learning environment, great professors and a college that puts my needs for success as a No. 1 goal.
+I also received my bachelor’s degree from Silver Lake College of the Holy Family, and when it came time to select a college for my master’s degree, I researched other colleges, but my choice was to return to Silver Lake College of the Holy Family.
+I chose Silver Lake College of the Holy Family because the other colleges didn’t seem to fit my personal needs and educational goals.
+Receiving my degrees from Silver Lake College of the Holy Family also has provided me with professional opportunities and goals that I could not have obtained without my educational experience at this wonderful learning institution.
 Norman Pawelczyk – Fall 2016 Graduate